Claude Code Mastery

 The sweet spot is developers working on medium to large projects who want to move faster on implementation while maintaining control over architecture.
 The three-mode system (manual, auto, plan) provides enough granularity to match your confidence level on any given task.

-At $200/month for the Max plan, the cost is significant.
-But if it genuinely lets you produce more output with fewer bugs - and after 30 days, I believe it does - the ROI calculation is straightforward.
+At $20/month for Pro or $100-200/month for Max tiers, the cost scales with your usage.
+But if it genuinely lets you produce more output with fewer bugs - and after months of daily use, I believe it does - the ROI calculation is straightforward.
+For a complete breakdown of plans and what you get at each tier, see the Claude Code pricing guide.

 Technical content at the intersection of AI and development.
 Building with AI agents, Claude Code, and modern dev tools - then showing you exactly how it works.